-Any of these supplier audits may be combined with other GFSI audits, saving you money, time and resources.
+Second-party audits may be combined with other GFSI audits, potentially adding efficiencies to budgets and staff resources.

 Any site producing or supplying consumable products for Costco is required to undergo a Costco Audit.
 This includes sites producing animal-derived products (e.g. eggs and milk), fresh produce, food packaging materials, and operations involved in the storage and distribution of products sold by Costco.
 The audit process is managed by the Costco Auditing Group with supplier requirements defined in Costco’s Food Safety Audit Expectations document.